afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 ```

 :::danger
-  Password must **NEVER** be saved as plain text in the database and always should be encrypted.
+  Passwords must **NEVER** be saved as plain text in the database and always should be encrypted.
 :::

 We added three methods.
 One that overwrites the `save` method by encrypting the password before saving the user.
 For it to work we must add the following package to encrypt: